andrejbauer/clerical/doc/syntax.md

 Alternatively, you can load it on the command line with `-l` option.
 Run Clerical with `--help` to see other command-line options.

+## Support for debugging

+Anywhere in your code you may run the command `trace` which behaves exactly like `skip` (see below), except that it also prints out the current source position, precision, and values of all variables.

+If you use the command-line opton `--trace`, a trace will be printed for *every* expression that is evaluated.
+This gives a lot of output, but it may help track what is going on.

 ## Syntax of expressions

 ### Variables